tristanbrown/pytorch-practice/README.md

-# python-template
+# pytorch-practice
-A template for personal Python projects.
+A workspace for practicing with Pytorch